 You are not alone.

 That is the primary inspiration behind all my work.
 To share in a trust that certain feelings and experiences we have as human beings allow us to form an inexplicably surreal common bond between us.
 A bond that should be shared and nurtured at all times.
-For it is our perfect imperfectness that makes us all human.
-It is that which allows us to be connected no matter what our backgrounds – our humanity.
+For it is our humanity, our perfect imperfectness, that makes us all human.
+Continue reading “Why I Write”

 Fucking expired.
 (SMH) Continue reading “Expired”

-I was asking her for ideas for new articles/something to write about, and she asked if I could come up with a list of tips for overcoming fears.
-So in a very short order, voila, I came up with these 10 (I added one after)!
+I was asking her for ideas on new articles/something to write about, and she asked if I could come up with a list of tips for overcoming fears.
+So in a very short order, voila.
+I came up with these 10 (and I added one after)!

 I know that all of us grapple with fear though, so I thought I’d share it with everyone upon it’s rediscovery in hopes that others could find solace and some positive affirmations within.
 Continue reading “Fear Not, My Friend: 10 Tips For Overcoming Fear”